 Knovel Library NOTE: Access limited to UCB faculty, staff and students.

-Over 2,000 titles on biology, food science, nanotechnology and more.
-Selected titles include Comprehensive Toxicology (2010); Handbook of Toxicology of Chemical Warfare Agents (2015), Toxicology of Carbon Nanotubes (2012), and Toxicology Principles for the Industrial Hygienist (2008).
+Over 2,000 titles on biology, food science, and more.
+Selected titles include Comprehensive Toxicology (2010) and Sittig's Handbook of Toxic and Hazardous Chemicals and Carcinogens (2017).

 The NAP publishes reports issued by the National Academy of Sciences, the National Academy of Engineering, the Institute of Medicine, and the National Research Council.
 Over 4,000 NAP books are now available for free download in pdf format.
 Sign in required to download PDF book and chapters.
 Subject categories include agriculture, environment and environmental studies, food and nutrition, and health and medicine.